Dear Home-Ec 101,

 Now spray the hose connections with your soapy water.

 Open the valve on the tank of liquid propane and then carefully inspect each connection.
-If any bubbles are forming turn off the gas and reconnect and tighten the fittings.
+If any bubbles are forming, turn off the gas, reconnect, and tighten the fittings.

 That should fix most problems.